All: “Hi Aryane.”

 - Grain-free, gluten-free, nut-free, dairy-free, vegan, vegetarian, one-bowl cookies, chocolate chip cookies

-However, after comments from people who've made them, I recommend you double the recipe! :)
+However, after comments from people who've made them, I strongly recommend you double the recipe! :)

 Slightly adapted from Oatmeal with a Fork